felipegenef/AWS-EC2-WOL-Proxy/README.md

 npm run test:Db
 ```

 This script will try to connect to a mongo url at localhost:8080 , but your proxy will hold for a few seconds before starts inserting data.
-This happens because your proxy will hold for a few seconds while turning your EC2 up before redirecting.
+This happens because your proxy will be holding requests while turning your EC2 up before redirecting.

 If you stop your activitiy of insertions for 6 seconds the proxy will understand that your EC2 needs to be shut down.